 Step 3: compare conversion value to the original purchase

-As you can see, convertible bonds provide an added return potential.
-Because of this, this type of debt security is sold with lower interest rates and trades at lower yields (higher prices) in the market.
+Convertible bonds offer this added return potential.
+Because of that, they’re typically issued with lower interest rates and trade at lower yields (higher prices) than comparable non-convertible bonds.

 A corporate bond has a conversion ratio of 10:1 and is purchased for $900.
 What is the parity price of the common stock?

-If a $900 bond is purchased and immediately converted into 10 shares of common stock, the investor is paying the equivalent of $90 per share for the stock.
-The investor could profit if the stock trades at any price above $90.
-In the example above, the stock’s market price was $120, which provided a $30 per share profit.
+If a $900 bond is purchased and immediately converted into 10 shares, the investor is effectively paying $90 per share.
+The investor could profit if the stock trades above $90.
+In the earlier example, the stock traded at $120, which is a $30 per share difference.

 A corporate bond has a conversion ratio of 10:1 and is purchased, while the common stock trades at $90.
 What is the parity price of the bond?

-If the bond trades in the market at any price below $900, then the bond should be purchased and converted immediately.
-This allows the investor to sell the stock for a higher value than the bond’s purchase price, providing an immediate profit.
+If the bond trades in the market below $900, an investor could buy the bond and convert immediately, then sell the stock for more than the bond’s purchase price (creating an immediate profit).

-Parity prices are not a heavily tested topic on the SIE, but you could encounter a question or two on the exam.
+Parity prices aren’t heavily tested on the SIE, but you may see a question or two.

-You may have heard the term ‘mezzanine,’ which typically describes a stage between a floor and ceiling.
+You may have heard the term “mezzanine,” which typically describes a level between a floor and a ceiling.
 This picture shows an example:

 Mezzanine debt borrows its name from this structure.
-This type of security maintains a liquidation priority between senior-level debt (“the ceiling”) and equity/stock (“the floor”).
-In the event of a liquidation, holders are “paid out” after senior debt holders, but before stockholders.
+It has a liquidation priority between senior-level debt (the “ceiling”) and equity/stock (the “floor”).
+In a liquidation, holders are paid after senior debt holders but before stockholders.

 Here’s an example of how a mezzanine debt offering may appear: